hollowverse-archive/clown/README.md

 }
 ```

-Now, say the the root of our project, where we just installed Clown, looks like this:
+Now, say the the root of our project, where we just installed clown, looks like this:

 ```bash
 |-- src/